tpoignonec/tpoignonec/README.md

 ### Hello! <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="24px" alt="hi">

-I'm a roboticist currently with the ICube laboratory in Strasbourg.
+I'm a roboticist and c++/python/ros2 developer, currently with the ICube laboratory in Strasbourg.

 The majority of repos here are related to research projects on medical robotics, manipulation, and haptics.